Update Service questions

-Photocopies will be used by Warwick Volunteers staff to verify your application.
-Photocopies will be stored securely in our office until your DBS check is complete, at which time they will be confidentially destroyed.
+Your documents will be scanned and used by Warwick Volunteers staff to verify your application.
+These will be stored securely until your DBS check is complete, at which time they will be deleted.

 Yes, you will need to write all the addresses you have lived at in the last 5 years on your application form, including your term time addresses.
 For campus addresses you need to include your residence, block number, flat number and room number.